ecrosstexas/ecrosstexas.com-excellent-146/src/posts/2023-03-30-not-dead-yet.md

 Well that changes now.
 I need to get this back rocking and rolling they way I've always hoped it could.
 I've got plenty of content to share in half baked form.

-{% imagePlaceholder "./src/assets/images/Steve-Jobs-by-Albert-Watson.jpg", "photo of Steve Jobs by Albert Watson", " " %}

-I really need to take Steve Jobs advice to heart.

 > Real Artists Ship!

+I really need to take Steve Jobs' advice to heart.

+{% imagePlaceholder "./src/assets/images/not-mine/Steve-Jobs-by-Albert-Watson.jpg", "photo of Steve Jobs by Albert Watson", "&copy; Albert Watson" %}